 Related: Home Projects that Increase Home Safety | Properly Secure your Backyard Shed | Smart Home Door Locks

 How effective is home security?

 Homes without security systems are up to 300% more likely to be broken into.
-Simply by HAVING a home security system, regardless of how effective it is, will help dramatically mitigate the risk of a break-in ever occurring.
+Simply by HAVING at one installed, regardless of how effective it is or which type of home security system you get, will help dramatically mitigate the risk of a break-in ever occurring.

 A study by the University of North Carolina at Charlotte’s Department of Criminal Justice and Criminology found that most burglars try to determine if a house has an alarm system before attempting a home invasion.
 Other research substantiates these findings.
 In fact, an overwhelming majority of convicted burglars say that they intentionally avoided homes with security systems.
-If an alarm sounded, they admitted to fleeing the home immediately .
+If an alarm sounded, they admitted to fleeing the home immediately, detailed info here .

 If that doesn’t light a fire under your rear to get your hands on the latest home security equipment available, then I don’t know what will.
 However, before you make an impulsive decision and decide on a home security option, you should be informed of the “tools” that you currently have at your disposal.